Copenhagen

 Weather

 Copenhagen enjoys a temperate maritime climate with cool summers and mild winters.
-Average temperatures range from 0°C to 20°C (32°F to 68°F).
-Rainfall is evenly distributed throughout the year, with occasional showers.
-Humidity levels are moderate, enhancing the pleasant outdoor experience.
-Air quality in the city is typically good.
+Average summer temperatures range from 15°C to 25°C while winter temperatures range from -2°C to 4°C. Rainfall is spread throughout the year with slightly drier periods in spring and early autumn.
+Humidity levels remain moderate, and air quality is generally good.

 Language

-The local language in Copenhagen is Danish, though English is widely spoken, especially in tourist areas and by the younger population.
-Learning a few Danish phrases can enhance your experience and interactions with locals.
+The official language in Copenhagen, Denmark, is Danish.
+English is widely spoken and understood, especially in tourist areas and among the younger population.

 Cost Of Living